nhooyr/juke/README.md

 	juke

-Check out the rules/settings/how to play with
+Check out the rules/settings/controls with

 	juke -help